 Even before the earthquake, the hostel was in a poor condition but after, the site was even more dangerous, with three metre drops surrounding the building where the foundations of the old building were destroyed.
 Temporary safety balcony fences were loose and access around the hostel and school was very hazardous for those with visual impairments.
 In the hostel building itself, there were no study desks, dilapidated kitchen facilities and little in the way of entertainment for the children who live permanently on site for ten months a year.
 Despite this, the children were incredibly friendly, optimistic and the most welcoming people you could meet.

 The project’s sole aim was/is to make life better for these children and, working with them and the local community, the Juniper Trust agreed to help fund a complete renovation of the hostel.
 Building started almost imedialety in December 2016, once local formalities had been completed and thanks to a donation of £5000 from JT.

-In addition to the building work and essential living equipment, we have asked the children for a wish list of simple things that would improve their quality of life, to add to the USB players and headphones already donated and much-used.
-They have asked for several traditional musical instruments to play which will and help integrate them into the community – music and singing are such an important part of the Nepali way of life.
+In addition to the building work and essential living equipment, we asked the children for a wish list of simple things that would improve their quality of life, to add to the USB players and headphones already donated and much-used.
+They asked for several traditional musical instruments to play which will and help integrate them into the community – music and singing are such an important part of the Nepali way of life.

 Donating through JustGiving is simple, fast and totally secure.
 Your details are safe with JustGiving - they’ll never sell them on or send unwanted emails.
 Once you donate, they’ll send your money directly to the charity.
 So it’s the most efficient way to donate - saving time and cutting costs for the charity.